-Doula (Doo-la) — A doula is a trained woman who comforts and supports mothers and their families as they bring their babies into the world.
-A doula provides continuous emotional and informational support during and just after birth.
+A doula is a trained woman who comforts and supports mothers and their families as they bring new babies into the world.
+Doula services include continuous emotional and informational support during and just after birth.

 What is a doula?

 - A doula is a trained support person who provides physical, emotional, and informational support before, during, and after birth.

 - A birth doula understands the physiology of birth and the emotional needs of a woman in labor.
 She assists the woman and her family in preparing for and carrying out their plans for the birth.